piragna1/financial-advisor/README.md

 # Financial advisor
-personal project for Solvd. company's LABA program.
+This is a personal project for Solvd. company's LABA program.
 ##
 ## Table of content